Solar Panel Cost Guide in Southchase, FL (Jan 2023)

 How much does it cost to install solar panels in Southchase?

-The average cost of solar panels in Southchase is about $12,650 for a 5-kW system and $25,300 for a 10-kW system before the ITC, but the actual cost will depend on certain factors such as the model of solar panels you want, what size system you need and how much energy you consume.
+The average cost of solar panels in Southchase is about $12,650 for a 5-kW system and $25,300 for a 10-kW system before the ITC, but the actual cost will depend on things like the model of solar panels you want, what size system you need and how much energy you use.

 What solar power system size is right for my home?